Saad-elektro/PT100_stm32_baremetal/README.md

 the ADC driver was developped fully with bare metal programming, which allows a direct interaction with the hardware level.

-The system provides a Wi-Fi connectivity to watch the temperature measurements from a remote terminal, the firmware is still on development.
+The system provides a Wi-Fi connectivity to watch the temperature measurements from a remote terminal, the firmware is still in progress.